 Kabocha Squash, also known as Japanese Squash or Japanese Pumpkin, is a lesser-known squash perfect for roasting, steaming, stuffing, and pureeing.
 Keep reading to learn all about how to pick, prepare, and serve this delicious and versatile winter squash.

 What is Kabocha Squash?

 Kabocha squash is known for its especially sweet flavor.
 Even sweeter than butternut squash.
-It has a light, fluffy, velvety texture, and tastes quite similar to sweet potatoes, perhaps with a little pumpkin thrown in there.
+It has a light, fluffy, velvety texture, and tastes like a combination of sweet potatoes with pumpkin.
 This makes them great for mashing and pureeing.

 Where to Buy Kabocha Squash

-As with most other winter squash, kabocha squash is best in late summer and early fall, during its true growing season.
+As with most other winter squash varieties, kabocha squash is best in late summer and early fall, during its true growing season.

 Depending on where you live, however, you may have luck finding this squash much earlier in the summer season, or even year-round, from major grocery stores like Safeway, Whole Foods (where I found these in June), and Trader Joe’s.
 Give your local Asian market a call and see if they have any in stock or head to your local farmer’s market.

 When picking out a Japanese squash pay close attention to the color and weight.
 It should feel heavy for its size.
 This actually applies to all squash, not just this one.
 Next, look at the color.
 It should be a deep, dark(ish) green color.
 You’ll see white lines running down from the stem to the base and some golden, yellowish spots all over the rind.